zoruz/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 * Prompting the user for more information
 * Writing multi-colored text the terminal
 * Beeping (be nice!)
-* Showing progress bars during long tasks
+* Showing latest bars during long tasks
 * Wrapping long text lines to fit the window.

 .. contents::